 Petroglyph National Monument is a relatively new park, that did not exist when I was a kid.
 I have been to Albuquerque, a number of times but have never had the chance to explore this park.
 Have you?
 What’s your favorite thing to do here?

-The Petroglyph National Monument is a 17-mile long, volcanic basalt on a long, steep slope, encompassing approximately 7,236 acres, located on the West Mesa of Albuquerque, New Mexico.
-This area has a long history of occupation, being used by Native peoples for prayers, offerings, gathering of medicinal plants, and is considered sacred to dozens of tribes in the Southwest.
-The name Petroglyph National Monument reflects the monument’s greatest treasure, an estimated 25,000 images carved by native peoples, and early Spanish settlers.
+The Petroglyph National Monument is a 17-mile long park, encompassing approximately 7,236 acres, protecting one of the largest petroglyph sites in North America.
+This park is located on the West Mesa of Albuquerque, New Mexico.
+This area has a long history of being used by Native peoples for prayers, offerings, gathering of medicinal plants, and is considered sacred to dozens of tribes in the Southwest.
+The name Petroglyph National Monument reflects the monument’s greatest treasure, an estimated 25,000 images carved by Native Americans and early Spanish settlers, featuring designs and symbols carved onto volcanic rocks.
+This park is a day-use park, which means the visitor center and trailhead parking lots close at 4:30pm.

 —– Location —-